There are now 3 possible online modes for units:

 Availability Location Mode Semester 1 UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) multiple-choice examination during the semester; (2) laboratory assessments; and (3) examination.
+Indicative assessments in this unit are as follows: (1) multiple-choice tests during the semester; (2) laboratory assessments; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)